Khentrul Lodrö T’hayé Rinpoche

 Upon receiving this degree, Rinpoche returned to his family monastery, where he spent several years teaching and established a school for higher philosophical studies [shedra].
 H.H.
 Jigme Phuntsok Rinpoche visited the monastery and officiated at its opening ceremonies.
 Although Khentrul Rinpoche was being groomed to become the abbot, he felt there was still more to learn and decided to pursue further studies.
 Not surprisingly, no one wanted him to leave, so once again he departed in secret.

-This time Rinpoche went to Drepung, a monastery of the Gelugpa school in Lhasa, where he studied the Gradual Path (Lam Rim), debate, and a variety of philosophical treatises.
+This time Rinpoche went to Drepung, a monastery of the Gelugpa school in Lhasa, where he studied texts on the gradual path (lamrim), debate, and a variety of philosophical treatises.
 After almost a year, he returned to his home monastery and continued teaching.
 Once again, however, he felt a deep urge to continue his studies elsewhere so about a year later, Rinpoche left for the third time without telling anyone and traveled to the Buddhist university associated with Namdroling Monastery in southern India.
 Although he enrolled as a student, soon he was asked to teach classes as well.
 One day, about four years into his studies, a monk came to his room and told Rinpoche to report to the main temple.
 Upon his arrival there, Rinpoche learned that the head teacher and founder of the monastery, H.H.
 Penor Rinpoche, would bestow on him a second khenpo degree.

 During his time in India, Rinpoche also went to a university in Varanasi, where he studied Sanskrit.
 In addition, he received multiple profound empowerments, such as the Nyingtik Yabzhi and other transmissions from masters including H.H.
 Penor Rinpoche, H.H.
 Dodrubchen Rinpoche, and others.